yonkahlon/Zenject/README.md

         }
         ```

     1. **ByInstaller** - Initialize the subcontainer by using a class derived from `Installer`.
-This can be a cleaner and less error-prone alternative than using `ByMethod`, especially if you need to inject data into the installer itself.
+This can be a cleaner and less error-prone alternative than `ByMethod`, especially if you need to inject data into the installer itself.
 Less error prone because when using ByMethod it is common to accidentally use Container instead of subContainer in your method.

         ```csharp
         Container.Bind<Foo>().FromSubContainerResolve().ByInstaller<FooFacadeInstaller>();